 As per guideline of Bangladesh Bank, All Loans and Advances are grouped into 4 (four) categories namely- Continuous Loan, Demand Loan, Fixed Term Loan and Short-Term Agricultural Credit & Micro Credit for the purpose of classification.
 The bank follows Bangladesh Bank circulars and Guidelines related to classification and provisioning to define past due and impairment.
-General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ 1% on off balance-sheet exposures, and specific provisions @ 20%, 50% and 100% on classified (substandard/doubtful/bad-loss) loans are made on the basis of instructions contained in BRPD Circular/s.
+General provisions @ 0.25% to 5% under different categories on unclassified loans (standard/SMA) and @ .50% to 1% on off balance-sheet exposures, and specific provisions @ 20%, 50% and 100% on classified (substandard/doubtful/bad-loss) loans are made on the basis of instructions contained in BRPD Circular/s.
 The summary of some objective criteria for loan classification and provisioning requirement is as follows:

-Type of Facility Loan Classification Sub Standa rd Doubtful Bad & Loss Overdue Period Provision Overdue Period Provision Overdue Provision (%) (%) Period (%) Continuous Loan & Demand Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan More than Tk.
-10 lac 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan up to Tk.
-10 lac 6 months or more but less than 9 months 20% 9 months or more but less than 12 months 50% 12 months or more 100% Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 5% 36 months or more but less than 60 months 5% 60 months or more 100%
+Type of facility Substandard (Overdue period) Doubtful (Overdue period) Bad & Loss (Overdue period) Continuous Loan & Demand Loan 3 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Fixed Term Loan 3 months or more but less than 9 months 9 months or more but less than 12 months 12 months or more Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 36 months or more but less than 60 months 60 months or more